 Copyright © Nucleus Medical Media, Inc.

-Obstruction of the passageway from the pancreas to the intestines due to:
+Conditions that obstruct the passageway from the pancreas to the small intestine include:

 - Pseudocysts—build up of fluids and debris